Muzamil9070/excel-general-store-annual-sales-/README.md

 <H3>Overview:</H3>

-#README This project presents an interactive annual sales dashboard for a general store, developed using Microsoft Excel.
+This project presents an interactive annual sales dashboard for a general store, developed using Microsoft Excel.
 The dashboard offers a comprehensive view of sales data, allowing users to analyze and explore sales trends efficiently.

 <H3>Features:</H3>